cksystemsteaching/selfie/grader/README.md

 1. Change directory to the root directory of your selfie installation.
 2. Make sure that the official selfie repository is set as `upstream`: `git remote add upstream https://github.com/cksystemsteaching/selfie.git`
-3. Fetch the latest commits from the official selfie repository (`upstream`): `git fetch upstream master`
+3. Fetch the latest commits from the official selfie repository (`upstream`): `git fetch upstream main`
-4. Make sure the master branch of your selfie installation is checked out: `git checkout master`
+4. Make sure the main branch of your selfie installation is checked out: `git checkout main`
-5. Merge the updated master branch of the official selfie repository into your master: `git merge upstream/master`
+5. Merge the updated main branch of the official selfie repository into your main branch: `git merge upstream/main`
 6. Depending on how complex the changes made in your selfie installation or the official selfie repository are, you may need to resolve merge conflicts by hand.
 Please make sure to include both your changes as well as the changes in the official selfie repository.
-7. Push your updated master to your `myselfie` repository on GitHub: `git push origin`
+7. Push your updated main branch to your `myselfie` repository on GitHub: `git push origin`

 You have successfully pulled changes from the official selfie repository into your selfie installation as well as your `myselfie` repository on GitHub.